InoCity/WinWiper-Mini/README.md

+# WinWiper - Mini
-WinWiper - Mini, the normal WinWiper, but with no features.
+the normal WinWiper, but with no features.

 Please run it as Admin, or else it will close automatically.